xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

 }
 ```

 Ok, this is a bit more source now.
 This is an abstract class, so we force an concrete implementation.
-It is a generic typed class, so you can use this implementation for multiple foreign resource at once.
+It is a generic typed class, so you can use this implementation for different resources.
 We use springs IoC container to give us all we need.
 The LoadBalancerClient interface will be injected with ribbon, which uses its Eureka configuration to ask for services.
 As a result it picks one available instance and prepares the url.
 All this is done with the getUrl helper method.
 This method can be used to access the resource straight by passing it's path like

 ``` java
 getUrl("bars", 123);